Vienna gets snow every year (at least it has since 1953), ranging from 1cm to over 2m of the stuff.

 - It snowed on Christmas Day in 2007 and 2021

-As indicated, the evening of December 25th last year produced a brief smattering of snow (based on the view from my window).
-But we’re only talking just enough to qualify: a few forlorn flakes that hadn’t the heart to settle, though the surrounding hills might have got a bit more.
+To be honest, the evening of December 25th in 2021 actually only produced a brief smattering of snow (based on the view from my window).
+Just about enough to qualify.

 Console yourself with the thought that bright white snow quickly turns to brown slush in a city anyway.
 Although I will say that the Vienna woods, the city parks, and the seasonal markets do look quite wonderful coated in fresh white.
 Bah humbug!

-Of course, you have one promising option if desperate to find snow: a nearby set of small hills has been known to attract the odd snowflake.
-You might have heard of the Alps.
+Of course, you have one promising option if desperate to find the white stuff: a nearby set of small hills has been known to attract the odd snowflake.
+The mountains of the Alps are just a day trip away by car or public transport.